Banyc/Chatter/README.md

 - don't expose your private key to anyone else
 - keys that outputted as files are not encrypted
 - all credential message are stored in the memory when the program is running
-- ~~if man in the middle both got your public key and spoofed the opposite IP, he can fake his identification as the opposite~~
 - It is your job to check if other's public key is authentic
 - make sure that the signal "encrypted" is shown before sending credential messages.
 - if others sniff the traffic, the message can be cracked theoretically by brute force though it might take a long time